Singtel Dash - Get $5 Singtel Dash Credit after First Dash Transaction

 - Transfer money to other Singtel Dash users via the app

 - Why would you pay with Dash and not straight with card or cash?
 If the place accepts card without surcharge and there's no benefit paying through Dash, then there really is no reason to pay through Dash.
-However, it would be handy for a merchant that is cash only but accepts Dash.
-It's an indirect way for you to pay by card at a merchant that ordinarily only accepts cash - i.e. a way for you to earn points on a transaction that would otherwise not earn you points!
+However, it would be handy for a merchant that is cash only but accepts Dash, if you'd prefer not to handle cash.

 How to get the $5 Singtel Dash Credit